 I found out I was pregnant and being only 8 months postpartum.
 I was at a loss for words, but I held back my emotions and remained stoic.
 I didn’t let the fear I was feeling show on my face as I sat with the doctor.
+This is my surgical abortion story.

 I left the appointment, hopped in the truck with my boyfriend, and rode silently for a few minutes, hesitant to tell him.
 Finally, I just blurted out “I’m pregnant.”
 I stutter and fought the lump in my throat, regained my composure and said it again clearly.
 Yes, he was genuinely shocked as we had been actively trying to prevent it in more ways than one.